zachharkey/grunt-nautilus/README.md

 Type: `String`
 Default: `undefined`

 Tell grunt-nautilus to use this specified environment for executing `compass` on build and deploy.
-For example, if you prefer to use the environment `dev` over `development`, pass `grunt nautilus:build --env dev` or the equivalent `grunt nautilus:build --env=dev`.

 ### Options